KamingYip/sqlzoo_solutions/README.md

 # sqlzoo_solutions
-This repository delivers the SQL solutions for the practice in sqlzoo.net
+This repository delivers the SQL solutions for the practice on https://sqlzoo.net